 Cutting red tape since 1965

-At LaBarba Permit Service, we understand that applying for a license from the Texas Alcoholic Beverage Commission (TABC) can be confusing and frustrating.
+At LaBarba Permit Service, we understand that applying for a license or renewal from the Texas Alcoholic Beverage Commission (TABC) can be confusing and frustrating.
 That's why we have spent the last 50 years working to take time, stress, and uncertainty out of the process for our clients.
 While we cut through the red tape, you concentrate on your business.

 Family owned and operated since 1965, LaBarba has served many of the most successful and prominent alcohol sellers in the state, with clients such as Andrews Distributing, Gloria's, Lombardi's Restaurants, Minyard Food Stores, Javier's, and Katy Trail Ice House.